Sign In

 "The meeting had been going for two hours.
 Sarah put down her pen and"

-The AI will complete this sentence plausibly — it might say "looked out the window," "exhaled slowly," "pushed back her chair," or dozens of other things.
-None of these is retrieved from a database.
-None of them is "correct."
-Each is a statistically plausible continuation of the text you provided, drawn from patterns in millions of similar sentences it has seen.
+The AI completes this plausibly — "looked out the window," "exhaled slowly," "pushed back her chair."
+None is retrieved from a database.
+None is "correct."
+Each is a statistically plausible continuation drawn from patterns in millions of similar sentences.

 "The meeting had been going for two hours and nothing had been decided.
 Sarah, who had driven four hours to be there, put down her pen and"

-The completions shift.
-They're more likely to reflect frustration, fatigue, or resignation — not because the AI understood the emotional stakes, but because text describing similar situations tends to continue in those directions.
+The completions shift toward frustration, fatigue, or resignation — not because the AI understood the emotional stakes, but because text describing similar situations tends to continue in those directions.

 You are not asking questions and receiving answers.
 You are providing context and receiving plausible continuations.
 This reframing changes everything about how you use the tool.